vesper-truong/vietnamese-musicians/README.md

 <iframe style='width: 100%; height: 800px;' src='//voyant-tools.org/?panels=cirrus%2Creader%2Ctrends%2Csummary%2Ccontexts&corpus=26c5842992482ecb938a0bba239728fd'></iframe>

 It can be seen that two exclamatory words *hò* and *dô* were frequently used in the songs in this period.
 These two words are often used to give people motivation among Vietnamese laborers.
 Lúa (rice plants), sông (river), and xuân (spring) are also among the top ten most frequent words (excluding pronouns).
 It can be inferred that the common topics in this period are about the joy of labor and celebrating spring time.
 Nevertheless, this should not be regarded as a definite conclusion as there is a lack of data as explained above.

 Among the three musicians, Pham Dinh Chuong appeared to have started his song-writing career at the earliest time.
 Pham Dinh Chuong was among the first pioneers of Vietnamese music in its golden age from 1945 to 1975.
 His first documented song was composed in 1946.
 This is probably due to the fact that he was born in 1929, which created a huge age gap between him and the other two musicians.
 Below are the results of the topics in Pham Dinh Chuong's songs in the period from 1946 to 1951:

 <iframe style='width: 100%; height: 800px;' src='//voyant-tools.org/?panels=cirrus%2Creader%2Ctrends%2Csummary%2Ccontexts&corpus=186b7d8ff3e7ed294f0d869a30578e47'></iframe>

 With only 4 songs in the corpus, it is difficult to deduce the topics of Pham Dinh Chuong's songs in this period.
 The most noticeable and meaningful word in the most frequent word list is tình (love), which surprisingly is not a frequently used word in the songs written between 1952 and 1957.

 **5. Discussion**

 First of all, the results of the analysis indicate that my hypothesis may not be correct as their most productive periods did not happen around the year 1956.
 Rather, the results suggest that I should hypothesize that the musicians' most productive periods began after the year 1956 when there were remarkable changes in the population of well-cultured people in the South of Viet Nam.
 Second, among the three musicians, Trinh Cong Son reached his most productive period at the latest age, at 29 compared to 19 (Lam Phuong) and 23 (Pham Dinh Chuong); however, the total number of songs he wrote in his prime time equals over half of the songs written by both Lam Phuong and Pham Dinh Chuong combined.
 Third, the most significant and noticeable change in topics was also evident in Trinh Cong Son's songs.
-While Lam Phuong's songs seemed to become less optimistic as he progressed in his career, it was difficult to identify any remarkable shift in Pham Dinh Chuong's song topics.
+In the beginning of his career, Trinh Cong Son had a tendency to write songs about romantic love and missing, but he switched to writing songs about patriotism, fighting for peace, life and death.
+This change may be attributed to the historical situations of the South of Viet Nam during that time.
+For example, 1968 was the year when the General Offensive and Uprising of Tet Mau Than broke out in Sai Gon (now Ho Chi Minh City - the center of the South of Viet Nam).
+From 1968, the Viet Nam war escalated until Viet Nam earned its victory over the U.S.A in 1975, uniting the North and the South of the country.
+This may also be an explanation to why Lam Phuong's songs seemed to become less optimistic as he progressed in his career.
+Finally, it was difficult to identify any remarkable shift in Pham Dinh Chuong's song topics, which implies that there is a dire need for more information and a better datasource.

 **6. Limitations**

 **7. Conclusion**